abims-sbr/ansible-sequenceserver/README.md

 The host must be configured as a SLURM-client and the SequenceServer user must have a SLURM account to be able to submit jobs on the SLURM HPC cluster.
 How to install and configure a SLURM HPC cluster is beyond the scope of this role.

+The NCBI BLAST+ tools must be available on the host and on the SLURM HPC cluster (with `module load blast`).
+They can be installed with [Conda](https://bioconda.github.io/recipes/blast/README.html?blast).
+BLAST databases must be formatted with `makeblastdb` (see https://sequenceserver.com/doc/#database)

 ## Role Variables

 Available variables are listed below, along with default values (see `defaults/main.yml`):